antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Basic-experiments-workflow-for-simple-epidemiological-models.md

 1. Get one of the classical epidemiology models.

-1. Extend the equations of model if needed or desired.
+2. Extend the model equations if needed or desired.

-1. Set relevant initial conditions for the populations.
+3. Set relevant initial conditions for the populations.

-1. Pick model parameters to be adjust and “play with.”
+4. Pick model parameters to adjust and “play with.”

-1. Derive parametrized solutions of model’s system of equations (ODE’s or DAE’s.)
+5. Derive parametrized solutions of model’s system of equations (ODE’s or DAE’s.)

     1. Using the parameters of the previous step.

-1. Using an interactive interface experiment with different values of the parameters.
+6. Using an interactive interface experiment with different values of the parameters.

     1. In order to form “qualitative understanding.”

-1. Get real life data.
+7. Get real life data.

     1. Say, for the 2019-20 coronavirus outbreak.

-1. Attempt manual or automatic calibration of the model.
+8. Attempt manual or automatic calibration of the model.

     1. This step will most likely require additional data transformations and programming.